dh1tw/remoteRotator/readme.md

       --config string   config file (default is $HOME/.remoteRotator.yaml)
 ```

-So in order to launch remoteRotator on windows with an ARS connected at COM3
+So in order to launch remoteRotator on Windows with an ARS connected at COM3
-and having the server listening on the network, port 5050 we would call:
+and having the server listening on the network port 5050, we would call:

 ```bash
 $ remoteRotator server tcp -u "0.0.0.0" -p 5050 -P "COM3"